 It is good practice to optimise scanning so that the majority of the available grayscale range is represented; a limited dynamic range can not only impact on the quality of image analysis, it may also compromise quantitative results when comparing data between images.

-We illustrate this in the video below, comparing low and high dynamic range.
+We illustrate this in the video, comparing low and high dynamic range.
 Watch our for our extra recommendations for what to look out for when capturing your images.